mixpanel/docs/pages/docs/tracking-methods/data-warehouse/overview.md

 ### What are the connector event ingestion rate limits?
 ~30k events per second.

-### What if a table doesn’t have an Insert Time field?
+### What if a table doesn't have an Insert Time field?
 You can use event time or you can add an UpdatedAt timestamp to your table, which should be the time at which a row was modified.
-We’ll use this as a watermark to import new events for subsequent syncs.
+We'll use this as a watermark to import new events for subsequent syncs.